 The camper and his/her parents/guardians must agree to the rules and regulations for the health, safety and welfare of the camp and its campers and staff.

 Campers register for only ONE TECH OPTION per session.
 If the technology option you want is full, you may choose a different option for that session or change to another session.
 Program is subject to change without prior notice.
+About 40% of our campers attend for only one session and 30% attend for two sessions; and 30% attending three or more sessions.
+In VA, campers may not attend more than three sessions per state licensing limitations.
+Campers can either choose to dive deeper into their favorite tech option or take another program to add to their learning.

 A nonrefundable deposit of $200 per camper per session is required upon enrollment, plus any extra cost activities or services, which is then applied to the final tuition.
 All tuition fees must be paid in full by May 1, 2018 or you forfeit your deposit and your camper’s place at camp.
 When using a credit card, you authorize TIC Summer Camp to charge the remaining balance on May 1, 2018.
 After May 1, there are NO tuition refunds.
 Families who voluntarily withdraw on or before May 1, 2018 shall receive a full refund less the $200 nonrefundable deposit per camper per session.
 There are no refunds for absences during a session nor prorating of fees for partial attendance.